DucNgn/portfolio-v2/content/jobs/DRW_2/index.md

 ---

 - Working to provide web insights for algorithmic low-latency trading.
-- Building a system to crawl and auto-discover new web resources using Python with Scrapy, Flask, and PostgresSQL.
+- Building a distributed system to crawl and auto-discover new web resources.
 - Improving system resilience on network failures on a ZeroMQ-based concurrent application.